 That’s why after deciding that The 6ix (as the locals call this metropolis) will be your next destination, it is essential to find the location that fits you, and that can make your life as enjoyable as possible.
 Take into account that this is a big metropolitan area with nearly six million people and a lot of residential districts.

-To make things easier for residents, the city’s core is split and coded into districts that contain neighborhoods.
+To make things easier for residents, the city’s core is split and coded into districts that contain dozens of Toronto neighborhoods.
 There are 33 districts that are split into smaller units, making it easy for the newcomers and locals to find their way around without a fuss.
 There are 140 official residential areas you can stay in, and they are recognized by the City of Toronto.
 Some of them are urban jungles, while others have a more suburban and homey vibe.
 No matter which one you choose, make sure it feels like home.

 Roncesvalles Village Is a Popular Place to Raise a Family